Date of Degree

 In the third study, laboratory experiments were conducted to develop a novel nanoparticle respiratory deposition (NRD) sampler that selectively collects nanoparticles in a worker's breathing zone apart from larger particles.
 The NRD sampler consists of a respirable cyclone fitted with an impactor and a diffusion stage containing eight nylon- mesh screens.
 A sampling criterion for nano-particulate matter (NPM) was developed and set as the target for the collection efficiency of the NRD sampler.
 The sampler operates at 2.5 Lpm and fits on a worker's lapel.
 The cut-off diameter of the impactor was experimentally measured to be 300 nm with a sharpness of 1.53.
 Loading at typical workplace levels was found to have no significant effect (2-way ANOVA, p=0.257) on the performance of the impactor.
 The effective deposition of particles onto the diffusion stage was found to match the NPM criterion, showing that a sample collected with the NRD sampler represents the concentration of nanoparticles deposited in the human respiratory system.

 Copyright 2011 Lorenzo Cena

 Cena, Lorenzo.
-"Assessment of exposure to composite nanomaterials and development of a personal respiratory deposition sampler for nanoparticles." doctoral dissertation, University of Iowa, 2011.
+"Assessment of exposure to composite nanomaterials and development of a personal respiratory deposition sampler for nanoparticles." doctoral PhD diss., University of Iowa, 2011.